ProgramaPHP/OrionChat/README.md

 # Google CSE API Key
+*This will be useful when you are not using Google's Gemini models, as the ``g:`` command will not work.

 Sometimes you might want AI to search the web and respond based on that information.

 To allow AI to search using Google, you will need Google CSE (Custom Search Engine) API Key and CX.
 - First, create a custom search here [Google CSE Panel](https://programmablesearchengine.google.com/controlpanel/all)